Guava – Varieties in India, Production, Seasons, and Economic Importance.

 Guava production – In India and the rest of the world

-Although guava can be grown throughout India due to favourable climatic conditions, Uttar Pradesh is the major contributor in the production followed by Punjab, Maharashtra, Karnataka and Tamilnadu.
-Where farming has been gaining popularity in recent times, harvesting in India has increased by 64% and the guava production in India to 55% over the past four decades.
-Guava is grown in tropical and subtropical regions and tolerates high temperatures which make India a favourable place to harvest guavas.
-In Tamilnadu, guavas are predominantly cultivated in Madurai, Salem and Dindigul.
+Although guava can be grown throughout India due to favorable climatic conditions, Uttar Pradesh is the major contributor in the production followed by Punjab, Maharashtra, Karnataka, and Tamilnadu.
+Where farming has been gaining popularity in recent times, harvesting in India has increased by 64%, and the guava production in India to 55% over the past four decades.
+Guava is grown in tropical and subtropical regions and tolerates high temperatures which makes India a favorable place to harvest guavas.
+In Tamilnadu, guavas are predominantly cultivated in Madurai, Salem, and Dindigul.
 The below chart shows the states that have the highest production of guava in India.

 Growing Seasons of Guava in India

 Guava fruit is nutritious and has huge health benefits compared to other fruits.
 Knowing its nutritional values, guava is gaining popularity in the various food processing industries.
 Since Guavas are rich sources of Vitamins C, Calcium, and Pectins, the fruit is used in the manufacturing of processed foods like jellies, jams and fruit cheese, and nectars.
-Since pink guava puree has a pleasant taste, aroma and attractive colour the puree is used in cakes, sauces, desserts, toppings and puddings.
+Since pink guava puree has a pleasant taste, aroma, and attractive color the puree is used in cakes, sauces, desserts, toppings, and puddings.

 Since the fruit pulp industry is expected to grow in the coming years, the demand for fresh juices and drinks has increased in the past few years.
-Guava Pulp is primarily used in the manufacturing of beverages like smoothies, fruit drinks, cocktails and other guava based drinks.
-Guava pulp is also a key ingredient in the dairy industry and used in the manufacturing of Ice creams, guava flavoured yoghurts, and milkshakes.
+Guava Pulp is primarily used in the manufacturing of beverages like smoothies, fruit drinks, cocktails, and other guava-based drinks.
+Guava pulp is also a key ingredient in the dairy industry and used in the manufacturing of Ice creams, guava flavored yogurts, and milkshakes.

 Health benefits of Guava

 As per the recent survey, the National Institute of Nutrition funded by ICMR conducted a study on 14 fresh fruits and their antioxidant activities.
-As a result of this study, surprisingly it is found that guavas have the highest concentration of antioxidant levels followed by mango, pomegranate and custard apple.
+As a result of this study, surprisingly it is found that guavas have the highest concentration of antioxidant levels followed by mango, pomegranate, and custard apple.
 Antioxidants are molecules that control the levels of disease-causing free radicals in your body.
-Antioxidants protect against cell damage that prevents your skin from ageing and reduce the risk of cancer.
+Antioxidants protect against cell damage that prevents your skin from aging and reduces the risk of cancer.